fleetdm/fleet/handbook/engineering/README.md

 > It is the responsibility of the person merging the fix into the patch branch to make sure the fix is also merged into `main`.

+### Fix a bug
+If the bug is labeled `~unreleased bug`, branch off and put your PR into `main`.

+If the bug is labeled `~released bug`, branch off and put your PR into the upcoming patch branch `patch-fleet-v4.x.x`.
+If you are unsure which branch to use, confirm with your manager.

 ### Begin a merge freeze
 To ensure release quality, Fleet has a freeze period for testing beginning the Tuesday before the release at 9:00 AM Pacific.
 Effective at the start of the freeze period, new feature work will not be merged into `main`.